cdaringe/gserde/README.md

 ## usage

 1. Create custom type with a singular variant constructor.
 See the example `src/foo.gleam` below.
 2. Run `gleam run -m gserde`.
 3. Observe the generated file `src/foo_json.gleam`.
-4. Use it!
+4. Use the new `foo_json` module!

 ```gleam
 // src/foo.gleam